electronicarts/ea-async/README.md

 Use the [ea-async-maven-plugin](maven-plugin).
 It will instrument your classes in compile time and remove all references to `Async.await` and `Async.init()`.

-With build time instrumentation your project users won't need to have ea-async in their classpath unless they also choose to use it.
+With build time instrumentation your project users won't need to have EA Async in their classpath unless they also choose to use it.
+This means that EA Async <i>does not need to be a transitive dependency</i>.

 This is the best option for libraries and maven projects.